sofiiacomputerscience/chatserver-lab/README.md

     * with `2**16 <= u < 2**32`, encode it as `252` followed by a little-endian `u32` value,
     * with `2**32 <= u < 2**64`, encode it as `253` followed by a little-endian `u64` value,
     * with `2**64 <= u < 2**128`, encode it as `254` followed by a little-endian `u128` value.
- * collections are encoded by first putting their sizes, and they the arguments
+ * collections are encoded by first putting their sizes, and they the contents

 You can test your implementation by running: